MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 - In tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>` we specified a starting iteration number :varlink:`nIter0` and a number of time steps to integrate, :varlink:`nTimeSteps`.
 Here we opt to use another approach to control run start and duration: we set a :varlink:`startTime`  and :varlink:`endTime`, both in units of seconds.
-Given a starting time of 0.0, the model starts from rest using specified initial values of temperature (here, as noted above, from the :varlink:`tRef` parameter) rather than attempting to restart from a saved checkpoint file.
+Given a starting time of 0.0, the model starts from rest using specified initial values of temperature (here, as previously noted, from the :varlink:`tRef` parameter) rather than attempting to restart from a saved checkpoint file.
 The specified value for :varlink:`endTime`, 12000.0 seconds is equivalent to 10 time steps, set for testing purposes.
-  To integrate over a longer, more physically relevant period of time, uncomment the :varlink:`endTime` line near the end of this parameter block.
+  To integrate over a longer, more physically relevant period of time, uncomment the :varlink:`endTime` line located near the end of this parameter block.

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data
        :start-at: startTime
        :end-at: endTime
        :lineno-match:

-- Remaining time stepping parameter choices (specifically, :math:`\Delta t` choice, checkpoint frequency, output frequency, and monitor settings) are similar to those described in tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>`;
+- Remaining time stepping parameter choices (specifically, :math:`\Delta t`, checkpoint frequency, output frequency, and monitor settings) are similar to those described in tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>`;